RamblingCookieMonster/TireFire/README.md

 # TireFire

-This is a PowerShell module to help manage notes and their metadata, with a pluggable back end.
+This is a PowerShell module to help manage notes and their metadata, with a pluggable back-end.

 Why TireFire?
 Totally not because we might use this as an index to point to our various documentation tirefires.
 Nope.